TheParthMaru/mastering-dsa/04_recursion/README.md

 ### Arrays and recursion

-1. Print an array in ascending order recursively.
-2. Print an array in descending order recursively.
 3. Why f(idx++) and f(++idx) is bad idea in recursion?
 4. Given an array, calculate the max element of the array recursively.
 5. Calculate the sum of all the elements of an array recursively.